daviddevs23/nvimConfig/README.md

 Super amazing nvim config (hopefully)

 TODO:
-- Fuzzy file finding
-- Better code action and error reporting
+- Auto comment lines of code
 - Add auto formatters - maybe
 - Project generators as custom plugin (C++ defaults, etc)
 - Clean up trailing spaces at the end of lines and the file as plugin